-The Tanzania Neurosurgery Project is conducted by the Weill Cornell Medicine Brain and Spine Center in collaboration with the Foundation for International Education in Neurological Surgery (FIENS) and consists of several components:
+The Tanzania Neurosurgery Project is conducted by Weill Cornell Medicine Neurological Surgery in collaboration with the Foundation for International Education in Neurological Surgery (FIENS) and consists of several components:

 1. Our multidisciplinary teams of surgeons, anesthesiologists, nurses, and biomedical engineers train local health care providers to deliver basic neurosurgical care using locally available equipment and resources.
 Each year we hold a “hands-on” course for doctors and nurses in Tanzania, empowering them with a high level of expertise in the management of neurosurgical disorders and neurosurgical procedures.
 Providing the highest level of surgical training to these eager, talented surgeons impacts every other level of care—nursing, anesthesia, intensive care treatment, and general ward care.
 Setting the bar high encourages a positive response and team effort involving all areas.

 2. After the course our faculty members stay in Tanzania and operate together with local colleagues.
 Together we are operating on children and adults in the region, with very good surgical outcomes.

 3. Promising African surgeons are selected for short-term observational fellowships at Weill Cornell Medical College in New York.
 The purpose of this fellowship is to provide motivated surgeons firsthand experience with high-level surgical care.
 The close working relationship also greatly facilitates the communication between the Weill Cornell Medicine team in New York and the MOI surgeons once the surgeon has returned to Tanzania.

 4. Each year we fund one European or North American neurosurgeon to live and work in Tanzania for 12 months; we will soon add a second funded fellowship, this one in ICU care.